Ululation: Europe

+It has been proposed as a technique for vocal rehabilitation.
+The Galician aturuxo is performed with accompanied vocalization from the throat.

+Americas

-Among the Lakota, women yell lililili! in a high-pitched voice to praise warriors for acts of valor.
+It is also practiced by some Native American tribes.
+In the Lakota tribe, women yell "lililili" in a high-pitched voice to praise warriors for acts of valor.
+The Apaches also practice ululation, as do the Cherokee, as war cries.

 In ancient times

-In Ancient Egypt, reference to ululation appears on the inscription of the pyramid texts of Unas, on the West Wall of the Corridor (section XIII), and of Pepi I, in the Spells for Entering the Akhet.
+In Ancient Egypt, reference to ululation appears on the inscription of the Pyramid Texts of Unas, on the West Wall of the Corridor (section XIII), and of Pepi I, in the Spells for Entering the Akhet.
 In ancient Greece ululation or (ὀλολυγή) was normally used as a joyful expression to celebrate good news or when an animal's throat is cut during sacrifice.
 However, in Aeschylus' Agamemnon, along with being an expression of joy, it is also used for fury, and in Sophocles' Electra it is employed as an expression of grief.
 As in many cultures, use depended on context, as ululated exclamations could appear in different circumstances as a cry of lament or as a battle-cry.

 Homer mentions ololuge (ululation) in his works, as does Herodotus, citing ululation in North Africa – where it is still practiced – saying: I think for my part that the loud cries uttered in our sacred rites came also from thence; for the Libyan women are greatly given to such cries and utter them very sweetly.

 Or in another translation: I also think that the ololuge or cry of praise emitted during the worship of Athena started in Libya, because it is often employed by Libyan women, who do it extremely well.For the ancient Greeks, Libya denoted a much larger expanse than present-day Libya.

 The Hebrew word Hallelujah, translated as a call to "praise the Lord", contains the root H-L-L, with meanings related to "praise".
 This root may have originally been an onomatopoeic imitation of ululation performed in Israelite rituals.

+In popular culture

+At the 2020 Super Bowl LIV halftime show, Colombian singer Shakira, whose father is Lebanese, ululated at the camera during her performance.